bfg100k/docker-mythbackend/README.md

 MythTV backend
 ==============

 Docker image to run a MythTV backend.
-It also includes database backups and HDHomeRun utils.
+It also includes MythWeb, database backups, and HDHomeRun utilities.

-All special MythTV folders (as setup in mythtv-setup) should be added to the /var/lib/mythtv volume.
-If .mythtv/config.xml is found in this volume, that config is used, so the environment variables doen't need to be set.
-The mythdatabase branch/tag should be run side-by-side with master/latest branch/tag.
-It will run the cron job to check and backup your mythtv database.
+* The mythdatabase branch/tag should be run side-by-side with master/latest branch/tag.
+It will run the cron job to check and backup your MythTV database.
+* The mythweb branch/tag starts an Apache service, to host MythWeb, on port 80.
-The setup branch/tag is intended to run mythtv-setup over RDP.
+* The setup branch/tag is intended to run mythtv-setup over RDP.
 This should be run instead of the master/latest branch/tag, during setup only.

-The mythweb branch/tag starts an Apache service, to host MythWeb, on port 80.
-Note that this container does not include a MySQL or MariaDB database.
+* Note : That this container does not include a MySQL or MariaDB database.
 You must set up a database before (no need to create the mythconverg database as it is automatically created if it does not exist).
+* Note2: All special MythTV folders (as setup in mythtv-setup) should be added to the /var/lib/mythtv volume.
+If .mythtv/config.xml is found in this volume, that config is used.
+* Note3: The mythbackend service checks and waits for the mysql database, using the environment variables to configure.

 ## Usage